-Regular RV putty tape is a gray material in rolls of 3/4″ or 1″ wide with a crepe-paper backing.
+Regular RV putty tape or butyl tape is a gray material commonly supplied in 3/4 inch wide by 30 feet long rolls with a crepe-paper backing.
 It’s inexpensive and sold in every RV store.
-It works well and has been used in the RV industry for many years.
+It works well and has been a staple of the RV industry for many years.

-However, in recent years a better “whiter” putty tape has been available.
+A better RV putty tape is available.
 This tape is much stickier and often has a slick, plastic paper backing.
-Only a little more expensive, it is far more effective because it has some “butyl-like” content, it doesn’t “ooze” as bad as the gray putty tape and can be found up to 1-1/2″ wide.
-You should be able to find it at your RV store and also at boating supply stores or in heating/air conditioning places where they use it in duct work.
+It is available in white and black and is only a bit more expensive.
+It has a more “rubber-like” consistency and doesn’t “ooze” as bad as the gray putty tape and is available up to 1-1/2″ wide.
+You should be able to find it at your RV store and also at boating supply stores or in heating/air conditioning places where they use it in ductwork.

-TIP: When using any kind of this tape/sealer, it will tend to stick to itself and the backing.
-Most annoying.
-You can make it a lot easier to handle by putting it in the freezer for 10 or so minutes before using.
-Yes, it will still stick just fine.
+TIP: RV putty tape will stick to itself and the backing paper.
+Most annoying when trying to apply it.
+You can make it a lot easier to handle by putting it in the freezer for about 10 minutes before using it.
+Yes, it will still stick just fine after it warms up.

 Re-caulking Edge and Corner Trim